 There are a lot of different payment options for Thinkful.
 In addition, each course has a different total price.
 As an overview, students can pay for the full-time courses in the following ways: upfront, month-to-month, deferred, loans, income share agreement (ISA), and an ISA with a living stipend.
 The part-time options are similar, except you cannot use an ISA for your part-time tuition payments.

 Ratings and reviews

-The reviews of Thinkful are mixed, but there are more on the negative side.
+Before the acquisition, the reviews of Thinkful were mixed/negative.
 A few people have had really unfortunate experiences on the administrative side, where they were falling behind and not told until they realized that they needed to pay for another month of the program because they couldn’t graduate on time.
 There have also been comments made about mentors who were disrespectful to women in the program.

 Alternatives to Thinkful